 Ans.
-Dr Sadao was drawn by serious feelings of compassion for humanity and Tom.
-Just because Dr Sadao had harassed an enemy, he faced a myriad of problems.
+Dr. Sadao was drawn by severe feelings of compassion for humanity and Tom.
+Just because Dr. Sadao had harassed an enemy, he faced a myriad of problems.
 The servants left the house in Talmud and continued to be a traitor.
 He told the General how the American prisoner of battle was washed away and the circumstances under which he was granted asylum at Sadao’s house.

 (1) Do you think the doctor’s final solution to the problem was the best possible one in the circumstances?

 Ans.
-When Dr Sadao came to the prisoner of war, he first saved his life.
+When Dr. Sadao came to the prisoner of war, he first saved his life.
 As a doctor, he helped her save human life.
 Further, he proved himself loyal to his country by telling the General about the enemy.
 When the General gave Dr. Sadao was assured of sending personal assassins to alienate the American sailor, Dr. Sadao became nervous and probably blamed for betraying the person whose life he had saved.
-After three nights of sleep, he finally contemplates an innocent plan to let the American war captive Tom escape.
+After three nights of sleep, he finally contemplates a clear plan to let the American war captive Tom escape.

-By leaving him, Dr. Sadao proves that even if two countries are at battle, the religion of humanity does not change.
-Its basic principle is saving a human life, which Dr. Sadao do it with uplab.
-In a way, Dr. Sadao spoke of the views of the author, Pearl S. Buck, against the war and the hatred it generates among humans.
-Though Dr Sadao, the author delivers a message of universal brotherhood, peace and harmony.
-This is actually the best settlement to the problem
+By leaving him, Dr. Sadao proves that even if two countries are at battle, humanity’s religion does not change.
+Its basic principle is saving a human life, which Dr. Sadao does with the lab.
+In a way, Dr. Sadao spoke of the author, Pearl S. Buck, against the war and the hatred it generates among humans.
+Through Dr. Sadao, the author delivers a message of universal brotherhood, peace, and harmony.
+This is the best settlement to the problem.

 (2) There are moments in life when we have to make hard choices between our roles as private individuals and as citizens with a sense of national loyalty.
 Discuss with reference to the story you have just read.

 Ans.
 There comes a time in every person’s life in which difficult situations have to be faced.
 A person is torn between his duty to his motherland and the moral responsibility to help a needy person.
 This is the same abeyance faced by Sadao.
-Patriotic oppidan of Japan were required to be handed over to an American oppidan to wage war during World War II.
-But this is a short-sighted view of the situation.
-If we bring this hopeless reality to a humanist angle, then it is the duty of a doctor to save human life.
+Patriotic oppidan of Japan was required to be handed over to an American oppidan to wage war during World War II.
+However, this is a short-sighted view of the situation.
+If we bring this hopeless reality to a humanist angle, then a doctor must save human life.

 As a doctor, one must not distinguish between an enemy and an ally.
 How could Sadao kill Tom?
-Similarly, Hana is a symbol of humanity and kindness, and cannot leave an injured person to die.
-When Yumi, Reigns, think not to wash a dirty white man, she says, “Is this a man, but a wounded helpless man?”
+Similarly, Hana symbolizes humanity and kindness and cannot leave an injured person to die.
+When Yumi, Reigns, thinks not to wash a dirty white man, she says, “Is this a man, but a wounded helpless man?”
 Mainly Sadao goes through a brutal mental struggle.
 Justify the enemy.
-They can’t deem what to do with Tom.
-Totally events lead Sadao to let the prisoner of war escape safely.
+They cannot deem what to do with Tom.
+Events lead Sadao to let the prisoner of war escape safely.